The old woman’s gaze did not move from the cup she was pouring the hot liquid into, but she was clearly aware of their presence.

 “With that much, I don’t disagree.”
 The crimson red evaporated from the woman’s body, and she became as transparent as Morgyn’s form was.
 Cordelia watched in horror as the two ghosts unleashed their magic on one another.

-Morgyn was powerful, but the duel was unevenly matched still – Cordelia now felt foolish to have assumed Haruka was the untamed magic spell.
+Morgyn was powerful, but the duel was unevenly matched still – Cordelia now felt foolish to have assumed Haruka was the untamed magic sage.
 Clearly this woman’s powers were on another level.

 The burst of raw untamed magic she released with her bare hand struck Morgyn to the floor.
 Even Micah by Cordelia’s side seemed to have lost his cool, but nobody in the room did anything at all – aside from L Faba, the spellcasters didn’t even flinch.